 “The buyer will not accept an inspection done for the seller.”

-That is correct!
+Should I inspect my home?
+Yes!
 The inspection done for the seller is not intended to replace the inspection done for the buyer.
 The purpose of the pre-listing inspection is to put the seller in control!

 Given that no good surprise can come to the seller during the home inspection, regardless of when it is done or whom it is done for, it makes perfect sense to get every strand of information as soon as possible.
 Bad news doesn’t get better with time.